phillip-kruger/quinoa-and-rest/README.md

 - **http://localhost:8080/api/foo - Home page index.html (served by Quinoa)** &cross;

 The old way (ResumeOn404) made all urls redirect on a 404.
-Even in the case where rest on /api (as in explicitly via `quarkus.rest.path=/api`). **This is wrong.**
+Even in the case where rest on `/api` (as in explicitly via `quarkus.rest.path=/api`). **This is wrong.**

 For detail and code see https://github.com/phillip-kruger/quinoa-and-rest/tree/case3-old

 ### The new way (Quarkus 3.9)

-No we moved the 404 Handling to the underlying Vertx.
+Now we moved the 404 Handling to the underlying Vertx.
 No need for ResumeOn404 anymore.

 #### Results: